AhmedMostafa16/quantuter/ReadMe.md

 # Quantum Circuit Simulator in Rust

 A quantum circuit simulator in Rust.
-It uses a custom yet simple language called Quanta.
+It executes instructions in Quanta, a custom yet simple language created for this project.

 ## Features